 Minimum Income for a Car Loan

-Most bad credit auto lenders like to see that an applicant is spending no more than 20% of their total pre-tax income towards their auto loan.
-This can include insurance
+Most bad credit auto lenders like to see that an applicant is spending no more than 20% of their total pre-tax income towards any car-related expenses.

 Buyers with multiple jobs can typically only use one pay stub.
-Two pay stubs cannot be combined to meet the minimum income requirements for a car loan.
+Two pay stubs cannot be combined to meet the minimum income required for a car loan.

-It’s advised that you use the paystub with the highest income when applying for an auto loan.
+For consumers with multiple sources of income, it’s advised that you use the paystub with the highest income when applying for an auto loan.

 You will have to meet all the lender qualifications such as income, employment status, and more to finance a car purchase.

 Lenders and creditors need to be confident that you will make your auto loan payments in full without falling behind.

 Lenders will consider the amount of down payment as well.
 The smaller the loan they give, the less risk you pose to your lender.

 If you have bad credit, its best to provide a 20% down payment to help increase your odds of approval.

 The length or duration of the loan term also plays an important factor, as buyers with bad credit may have a history of bad purchases.